How do I sign up?

 Mother Earth Approved Diaper Rash Remedies

 We recommend a natural approach to most everything and especially for diaper area maintenance.
-There are wonderful creams and ointments on the market, and we’ve listed some below; however we’d first like for you to consider the use of coconut oil and essential oils to keep your baby’s skin moisturized.
+There are wonderful creams and ointments on the market, and we’ve listed some below; however we’d first like for you to consider the use of grape seed oil or coconut oil and essential oils to keep your baby’s skin moisturized.

-Learn more about how to use Young Living Therapuetic Grade Essential Oils during Pregnancy, Birth and for Baby here.
+Learn more about how to use Young Living Therapeutic Grade Essential Oils during Pregnancy, Birth and for Baby here.

 DIAPER CREAMS TO AVOID WITH CLOTH DIAPERS